Aldarrion/DX11Examples/README.md

 The things you need

 * [CMake](https://cmake.org/)
-* C++ compiler and build tools - Visual Studio 2017/2019 work fine
+* C++ compiler and build tools - Visual Studio 2017/2019 work fine.
+Clang 9 with Ninja should work as well.
 * Compatible Windows SDK with DX11 (10.0.16299.0 works, 8.1 should be fine as well)

 The rest of the libraries are included in the repository.